-Buses in Argentina are inexpensive, comfortable and quite accessible all around.
-Many of the buses serve long-distance commutes and is a great mode of transportation for travelers.
+Buses in Argentina are inexpensive, comfortable, and quite accessible all around.
+Many of the buses serve long-distance commutes and are a great mode of transportation for travelers.

 - Electronics to bring

-Bringing electronics to Argentina means carrying items that are valuable and would need careful attention.
+Bringing electronics while visiting Argentina means carrying items that are valuable and would need careful attention.
 Try only carrying smaller electronics that are easy to hide such as a phone, tablet or camera.
 Leave the laptops at home.

 Argentina requires some travelers to pay a reciprocity fee before entering the country.
 Be sure to check online about before arriving in Argentina.
 Countries like the US, UK and Canada no longer require a reciprocity fee.